dexma/styx-api-gateway/modules/authentication/readme.md

 # Authentication

-This is request stage applies authentication process to your incoming requests:
+This is request stage that applies authentication process to your incoming requests:

 - If authentication success it will return a principal object
     - Adds security permission custom header to the request